Actionvance guy5a S3 Gvg A unsplash

 Please provide credit for the images used (name of photographer/illustrator or source, e.g., Photo by Veronica Mars or Image courtesy of Mural Arts Philadelphia.).
 Suggested captions are encouraged.
 Sometimes captions are provided by contacts.

 Please send images as separate files rather than inserting them into your document.
-JPG and PNG are okay.
+We need JPGs or PNGs.
 Please do not send images as TIFFs or PDFs.
+Since we publish exclusively online, we typically do not need super high-resolution photos.

 Editing, publication, and payment